Yuxin Cai

 2025.10 Our team ReasonX won the 2nd Place in CMU Vision-Language Autonomy Challenge and presented our work at IROS 2025!

-2025.04 I will be joining the Safe AI Lab at CMU as a visiting student.
+2025.04 I will be visiting Carnegie Mellon University as a visiting scholar.

 Cool Demos